Pordoi Pass is one of the highest roads of the Dolomites

 Access to the pass is typically open all year round, with the occasional closure in winters due to dangerous weather conditions.
 It’s closed to heavy vehicles in winters (November to April).

 How long does it take to drive Pordoi Pass?

-The pass is a very touristic place, specially in summers.
+To drive the road without stopping will take most people between 30 and 40 minutes.
+The pass is a very touristic place, especially in summers.
 If you really need to visit the Dolomites in the months of July or August, then you need to ride across the Passo di Pordoi before 10:00am.
 Otherwise, you should choose the months of June or September.
-Starting from Arabba, the ascent is 9.4 km long.
-Over this distance, the elevation gain is 637 meters, and the average percentage is 6.8 %.
+The pass has been used in the Giro d’Italia race.
 A memorial to Fausto Coppi stands at the summit of the pass.
-This pass is the second of seven Dolomite mountain passes that riders cross in the annual Maratona dles Dolomites.